 In addition to housing Australia's major federal government departments, Canberra is also home to some of the nation's most significant cultural centres.
 Among them is the National Gallery of Australia; the National Library of Australia; and the National Film and Sound Archive, which showcases the history of Australia's film, television and radio industries.
 The National Science and Technology Centre, Questacon, is also based in Canberra and is Australia’s leading interactive science and technology centre.

 The Snowy Mountains are located within a two-hour drive of Canberra and offer a range of outdoor activities, including skiing, hiking, mountain biking, snowboarding and horse riding.
 The beautiful southern coastline of New South Wales is also an easy drive away, along with the bigger city offerings of Sydney.

 For further information, see the Visit Canberra website.

-The median weekly rental price for a three-bedroom house in Canberra is AUD$460, while the median weekly rental price for a one-bedroom unit is $410.
+The median weekly rental price for a house in Canberra is AUD$550, while the median weekly rental price for a unit is $450.

 The ACT has a bus network with weekday, evening and weekend services.
 Buses use the electronic ‘MyWay’ ticketing system.
 International students can apply for MyWay student cards, which entitle them to discounted travel.
 Bike paths make cycling to class an option for many students.
 For more information about public transport and fares, see the ACTION website.